AusClimateService/bias-correction-data-release/catalogue.md

 The code used to perform the re-gridding can be found at: https://github.com/AusClimateService/bias-correction-data-release

+## Level 1.1.2: Regridded CORDEX-CMIP6 data from the CSIRO

+#### Abstract

+This dataset contains data from the CSIRO contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia,  regridded to a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+Data are available for several commonly used surface variables and three model experiments (historical, SSP1.26 and SSP3.70).

+#### Dataset lineage information

+This product was produced by re-gridding (via bilinear interpolation) CORDEX-CMIP6 data from CSIRO (https://dx.doi.org/10.25914/rd73-4m38) to a regular 0.05 latitude-longitude grid over the Australia domain (the AGCD grid).

+The code used to perform the re-gridding can be found at: https://github.com/AusClimateService/bias-correction-data-release

+## Level 1.1.3: Regridded CORDEX-CMIP6 data from the NARCliM2.0 project

+#### Abstract

+This dataset contains data from the NARCliM2.0 contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia,  regridded to a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+Data are available for several commonly used surface variables and three model experiments (historical, SSP1.26 and SSP3.70).

+#### Dataset lineage information

+This product was produced by re-gridding (via bilinear interpolation) CORDEX-CMIP6 data from NARCliM2.0 (https://dx.doi.org/10.25914/resv-vj43) to a regular 0.05 latitude-longitude grid over the Australia domain (the AGCD grid).

+The code used to perform the re-gridding can be found at: https://github.com/AusClimateService/bias-correction-data-release

+## Level 1.1.4: Regridded CORDEX-CMIP6 data from the Queensland Future Climate Science Program

+#### Abstract

+This dataset contains data from the Queensland Future Climate Science Program contribution to the Coordinated Regional Downscaling Experiment under the Coupled Model Intercomparison Project phase 6 (CORDEX-CMIP6) for Australasia,  regridded to a regular 0.05 degree (~5km) latitude-longitude grid across Australia.

+Data are available for several commonly used surface variables and three model experiments (historical, SSP1.26 and SSP3.70).

+#### Dataset lineage information

+This product was produced by re-gridding (via bilinear interpolation) CORDEX-CMIP6 data from Queensland Future Climate Science Program (https://dx.doi.org/10.25914/8fve-1910) to a regular 0.05 latitude-longitude grid over the Australia domain (the AGCD grid).

+The code used to perform the re-gridding can be found at: https://github.com/AusClimateService/bias-correction-data-release

 ## Level 1.2 CORDEX-CMIP6-based calibrated data for Australia